Cardiacs: 2020–2023: Death of Tim Smith, Tim Quy, and other activities

-Following twelve years of living with dystonia, Smith died on 21 July 2020, with his death announced the following day.
-Following his death, Smith received a raft of tributes on social media.
+Following twelve years of living with dystonia, Smith died on 21 July 2020, with his death announced on Cardiacs website and other news publications the following day by his brother and original band member Jim Smith.
+A tribute post was made on the official site several days later by Cardiacs' "ordinary shop girl" and website maintainer, Mary.
+Following his death, Tim Smith received a raft of tributes on social media.